-13. Safety Standards:
+13. Safety Standards

 For the purposes of this section reference to “you” or “your” includes any other person in your party.

-If you wish to leave the group temporarily, you will be asked to sign a release form.
+15.5 If you wish to leave the group temporarily, you will be asked to sign a release form.

 16.2 If we do not have or you cannot contact our Tour Leader or local representative or agent and any complaint or problem is not resolved to your satisfaction, you must contact us in the UK using the contact details we have provided you with during your tour, giving us full details and a contact number.
 Until we know about a complaint or problem, we cannot begin to resolve it.
 Most problems can be dealt with quickly.

 Some of these terms and conditions may limit or exclude the supplier’s liability to you, usually in accordance with applicable international conventions (see clause 11.6).
 Copies of the relevant parts of these terms and conditions and of the international conventions are available on request from ourselves or the supplier concerned.

-17.1 – YellowWood Adventures Limited is a member of the UK’s Travel Trust Association (TTA) – www.traveltrust.co.uk – whereby all client monies are placed directly into a trust account controlled by TTA trustees.
+18. YellowWood Adventures Limited is a member of the UK’s Travel Trust Association (TTA); whereby all client monies are placed directly into a trust account controlled by TTA trustees.
 These monies will only be released at the end of the the delivered adventure travel tour to YellowWood Adventures Limited.

-18.1 We may provide you with information (before departure and/or when you are on tour) about activities and excursions which are available in the area you are visiting.
+19.1 We may provide you with information (before departure and/or when you are on tour) about optional activities and excursions which are available in the area you are visiting.
 We have no involvement in any such activities or excursions which are neither run, supervised, controlled nor endorsed in any way by us.
 They are provided by local operators or other third parties who are entirely independent of us.
 They do not form any part of your contract with us even where we suggest particular operators/other third parties and/or assist you in booking such activities or excursions in any way.
 We cannot accept any liability on any basis in relation to such activities or excursions and the acceptance of liability contained in clause 11.1 of our booking conditions will not apply to them.

-18.2 We cannot guarantee accuracy at all times of information given in relation to such activities or excursions or about the area you are visiting generally or that any particular excursion or activity which does not form part of our contract will take place as these services are not under our control.
-If you feel that any of the activities or excursions referred to in our brochure, on our website and in our other advertising material which are not part of our contract are vital to the enjoyment of your holiday, write to us immediately and we will tell you the latest known situation.
+19.2 We cannot guarantee accuracy at all times of information given in relation to such activities or excursions or about the area you are visiting generally or that any particular excursion or activity which does not form part of our contract will take place as these services are not under our control.
+If you feel that any of the activities or excursions referred to on our website and in our other advertising material which are not part of our contract are vital to the enjoyment of your holiday, write to us immediately and we will tell you the latest known situation.
 If we become aware of any material alterations to area information and/or such outside activities or excursions which can reasonably be expected to affect your decision to book a holiday with us, we will pass on this information at the time of booking.